 The Barsele property is located 40 km southeast of the town of Storuman in Västerbottens Län, a regional district of northern Sweden approximately 600 km due north of Stockholm.
 Exploration in the project area has been ongoing for more than 25 years.
-Since 1985, approximately 360 diamond drill holes (~37,000 metres) have been drilled and in 2006, Northland completed a National Instrument 43-101 technical report which contained resource estimates of both indicated and inferred resources.
-The Company is currently verifying the estimates in the technical report, which was filed on SEDAR by Northland on April 13, 2006.
+Since 1985, a total of 398 diamond drill holes (43,609 metres) have been drilled and in 2006, Northland completed a National Instrument 43-101 technical report which contained resource estimates of both indicated and inferred resources and was filed on SEDAR by Northland on April 13, 2006.

-The Central-Avan-Skiråsen (CAS) zone at Barsele contains most of the documented gold in the 2006 resource report with a grade similar to other gold deposits in the area.
-In the CAS zone, gold mineralization is predominantly within a granodiorite that has been deformed, sheared and intruded by late stage quartz veins and ranges in width from 200 to 500 metres, with a strike-extent in excess of eight kilometres.
-The Central and Skiråsen zones have a combined strike length of 1,350 metres and a width of 250 metres.
-The Avan zone has a strike length of 1,400 metres and a width varying from 200 to 500 metres.
+The Central-Avan-Skiråsen (CAS) Zone at Barsele contains most of the documented gold in the 2006 resource report with a grade similar to other gold deposits in the area.
+In the CAS Zone, gold mineralization is predominantly within a granodiorite that has been deformed, sheared and intruded by late stage quartz veins and ranges in width from 200 to 500 metres, with a strike-extent in excess of eight kilometres.
+The Central and Skiråsen Zones have a combined strike length of 1,350 metres and a width of 250 metres.
+The Avan Zone has a strike length of 1,400 metres and a width varying from 200 to 500 metres.
 Base metal content of this deposit is typically low.

-The Norra zone contains the balance of the gold reported in the 2006 resource report although the overall grade for this deposit is higher than at the CAS zone.
-In the Norra zone, sulphide mineralization is exposed in two open trenches in the centre of the drilled zone.
+The Norra Zone, a small massive sulphide deposit, contains the balance of the gold reported in the 2006 resource report although the overall grade for this deposit is higher than at the CAS Zone.
+In the Norra Zone, sulphide mineralization is exposed in two open trenches in the centre of the drilled zone.
 Based on drilling, the footprint of the main mineralized body at Norra is 300 metres in strike-length and 50 metres in width.